amachkel/code-quiz/README.md

 ## User Story

 ```
-AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+A timed quiz on JavaScript fundamentals that stores high scores.
-SO THAT I can gauge my progress compared to my peers
 ```

 ## Acceptance Criteria
 ```
 GIVEN I am taking a code quiz
 WHEN I click the start button